praveenkutta/OpenBMS/README.md

 # OpenBMS
-A Complete Business Management Solution on cloud
+A Complete Business Management Solution on cloud.